-Google recently tweaked the Google Ads API and Google Search Console API.
+Google recently tweaked the Google Ads APITrack this API and Google Search Console APITrack this API.
 The changes are more "clean-up" than they are new features, but both could affect existing integrations with the APIs.
 Accordingly, take a look at the changes to determine whether you need to take action in your current application.

 First, Google is adjusting its Ads API to prevent the use of the same Payment accounts across manager account hierarchies.
 Payment accounts that belong to the Google Ads manager account hierarchy will be the only valid payment accounts to both create and update billing setups.
 In the Ads API, when updating/creating a new billing set up, you must select a valid payment account.
 In the Adwords API, when creating a budget order, you must specify a valid billing account.